By Sungard AS

 After years of experience delivering world-class disaster recovery (DR) services, we've whittled down what we've learned into 10 clear-cut rules for DR that every IT manager can live by.
 In fact, these 10 laws should go viral across your IT landscape to ensure a fully-recoverable production environment.

 1. Don't confuse backups with data recovery

 Having a copy of your data safely stored offsite is the first step to data recovery.
 But, you need to ensure you have the procedures in place to actually access the data in case of an emergency.
-Make sure you create recovery point objectives (RPOs) and recovery time objectives (RTOs) that specify how quickly your organization must recover from downtime.
+Make sure you create recovery point objectives (RPOs) and recovery time objectives (RTOs) that specify how quickly your organisation must recover from downtime.